-Bowhunting is one of the fastest growing niche areas of hunting, but what do you need to actually get started bowhunting?
+Bowhunting is one of the fastest growing niche areas of hunting – particularly bowhunting amongst female hunters – but what do you need to actually get started bowhunting?

-If you look at some of the hunting profiles on social media, it seems like everyone is getting a bow given to them by Cam Hanes.
-If you haven’t had a brand new, top-of-the-line bow from Cam Hanes personally delivered to you, are you even a hunter?
+If you look at some of the hunting profiles on social media, it seems like everyone is getting a bowhunting – many courtesy of bowhunting superstar, Cam Hanes.
+If you haven’t had your new top-of-the-line bow personally delivered by Cam, are you even a hunter?

-First things first – we don’t have Cam Hanes’ number so you’re probably going to have to buy your own bow.
+First things first – we don’t have Cam Hanes’ number so you’re probably going to have to buy your own bow like we did.
 I recommend going to an archery pro shop near you.
 This isn’t an absolute necessity but it is a really good idea if you don’t want to be overwhelmed.
 We see Roger at Tasmanian Archery Supplies.

 They will help you figure out things like your draw length and bow poundage, which will ensure that you end up with a bow that fits you properly.
 Women often have shorter draw lengths and lower poundages than men.